bcm-uga/DeconvBenchmark/README.md

 ## How to run the deconvolution methods: folder [deconvolution](deconvolution/)

 This pipeline uses an Apptainer container and Snakemake.
 Instructions on how to use these tools can be found [here](deconvolution/README.md) and [here](deconvolution/container.md).
-The Apptainer container can be downloaded from Zenodo DOIDOIDOI.

 Briefly, this folder contains the scripts to perform the deconvolution pipeline.
 There is one script per setting (class of the method/omic type).
 Those scripts can be modified to include new methods and/or new datasets (cf [README](deconvolution/README.md)).